Julia Sears

-Julia Ann Sears (1839–1929) was a pioneering academic and suffragist, achieving a milestone early in her career as she became the first woman to head a public college in the United States, in 1872.
+Julia Ann Sears (March 19, 1839 – 1929 or 1930) was a pioneering academic and suffragist, achieving a milestone early in her career as she became the first woman to head a public college in the United States, in 1872.
 The school was Mankato Normal School, now Minnesota State University, Mankato, which named a residence hall after Sears in 2008.
 Sears was an active suffragist in Tennessee.